Why I Give: Iris Estrada

 Q: Tell us about a cause that’s close to your heart.

-Arts and culture are deeply important to me, so I enjoy giving back to creatives and organizations who are doing incredible work with limited resources.
+Arts and culture are deeply important to me, so I love supporting creatives and organizations doing incredible work with limited resources.
 Groups like MAS Cultura and DAWA inspire me.
 Seeing how they use art to build pride, foster identity, and give voice to underrepresented communities really fuels me.
-It’s why I’m such a believer in the power of local giving.
-The people doing the most impactful work often aren’t the ones with the biggest platforms.

 Q: Have you always been involved in community work?